easensoy/Least-Squares/README.md

  Implementation of the batch Least Squares Method

 # README: Determining Resistance of an Electrical Component using Ohm's Law
-Overview

 In this code, we aim to determine the resistance of an electrical component using Ohm's law, which relates voltage (V) and current (I) through the formula V = RI.
 We have collected data on the voltage and current values for the component and wish to fit a line through the origin to find the best estimate of the resistance (R) in ohms.

 ## Prerequisites
-To run this code, you will need the following Python libraries installed:
+To run this code, these Python libraries must be installed:

 numpy
 matplotlib